dumijay/CalDOM/DOCUMENTATION.md

 ## .find("\<query\>")

-Find matching child elements for all elements in this CalDom instance
+Find matching descendent elements for all elements in this CalDom instance

 #### Parameters